 Homemade Cool Whip that is stable like the store bought kind but made at home and SO delicious.
 Perfect for your favorite family recipes!

-- This recipe is exactly what you’re looking for, Cool Whip, not whipped cream.
+Whipped Cream is not stabilized with gelatin, and will likely break if warmed to room temperature, frozen, or mixed into a recipe.
+This recipe is exactly what you’re looking for, Cool Whip, not whipped cream.

-- Don’t make the recipe without a thermometer.
+It is important to heat and cool the ingredients to the temperatures specified.
+Don’t make the recipe without a thermometer.
 It isn’t difficult to make, but you do need to reach a specific temperature that you can’t guess.

 Powdered Milk: Good to keep in your pantry if you only use milk sparingly for recipes or use powdered milk for other recipes.